 Ultimately, email marketing spend falls into three buckets: technology, creative and data:

-Any email marketing tool accounts for a large portion of email marketing expenses.
+Any email marketing tool accounts for a large portion of email marketing expenses, however, some business also use tools such as an email validation API to avoid bounces and ensure a high delivery percentage.
 It’s not advisable to send marketing emails from a personal email account.
 Under the CAN-SPAM Act, marketers are required to provide an easy way for recipients to opt out of future emails.
 Personal accounts do not provide the ability to opt out with a single click.